-Last week, I travelled to Guernsey on the Condor with my family.
+Last week, I traveled to Guernsey on the Condor with my family.
 Cross-channel ferries are not an environment where you would expect to spot wonderful wildlife, and yet, after 3 rather dreary hours with no view whatsoever, because the air conditioning went crazy and fogged up the interior of the windows for much of the trip, I had one of the most incredible wildlife experiences of my life.

 The header shot in this article is my own wildlife creation.
 I grow lavender in my garden because the UK’s declining bee population concerns me.
 As a result, every bee in the area seems to frequent my lavender, so this morning, I shot this happy little bee flying between my lavender flowers.
 It turns out that you may not have to travel far to photograph beautiful wildlife.

 This post is an entry in to the Trips100/Audley Travel blogger challenge.
 Read more about the comp and see the other entries here.